apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </em>
 </td>
 <td>
-<p>deletionPolicy determines whether the backup contents stored in backup repository
+<p>Determines whether the backup contents stored in the backup repository
-should be deleted when the backup custom resource is deleted.
+should be deleted when the backup custom resource(CR) is deleted.
 Supported values are <code>Retain</code> and <code>Delete</code>.</p>
 <ul>
 <li><code>Retain</code> means that the backup content and its physical snapshot on backup repository are kept.</li>
 <li><code>Delete</code> means that the backup content and its physical snapshot on backup repository are deleted.</li>
 </ul>
-<p>the backup custom objects but retaining the backup contents in backup repository.
+<p>the backup CR but retaining the backup contents in backup repository.
 The current implementation only prevent accidental deletion of backup data.</p>
 </td>
 </tr>